 It's the mortgage company who wants to make sure you get the repairs done or pay off the mortgage and they'll send you any leftover from that check for doing so.
 In fact, we also had to sign a paper stating that we would make the repairs and be open to inspection by a Wells Fargo rep within 120 days of receiving the check.

-In Part III of this series, we’ll look at our personal flood insurance policy to determine how we would have fared just a few blocks away, as well as detail how you and your family can better prepare for a flood in the future.
+In Part III of this series, we'll look at our personal flood insurance policy (USAA offers flood insurance policies, fyi) to determine how we would have fared just a few blocks away, as well as detail how you and your family can better prepare for a flood in the future.

 Flood Insurance Crash Course Series:

-Flood Insurance Crash Course Part 1: What Happens if You Don’t Have Flood Insurance
+Flood Insurance Crash Course Part 1: Do I Need Flood Insurance?

 Flood Insurance Crash Course Part 2 : What Does Flood Insurance Cover + What the Claims Process Looks Like